-What Is a CRT TV?
+What Is a CRT Televisions?

 What is a CRT TV?
 A CRT television is a type of television that was most widely used back before the invention of the flat screen television.
 CRT stands for cathode ray tube.
 There are actually a number of different types of cathode ray tubes, but they all are similar in many ways.
 Some ITAD vendors will actually pay you to recycle them, but many will end up at a general electronics recycling facility for disposal.

 What Is A CRT TV?
 A Television made with a Cathode Ray Tube

 What is a CRT TV?
 The CRT in a CRT TV is the cathode ray tube, which is essentially a vacuum tube that contains one or more electron guns as well as a fluorescent screen that is used for viewing images.
 It has a way of accelerating and deflecting electron beam(s) onto television screens in order to create the actual images.
 The images can symbolize electrical waveforms in an oscilloscope, and pictures in television screens and computer monitors.

 What is a CRT TV?
 CRTs use evacuated glass envelopes, which are large, deep, relatively heavy, and fairly fragile.
 For safety reasons, the face is usually made out of a thick lead glass.
 This is done so it can be highly shatter-resistant and so it can block the majority of X-ray emissions, especially when the CRTs are being used in consumer products.

 In recent years, CRT TVs have been all but outdated by newer display technologies like LCDs, plasma displays, and OLEDs, all of which cost less to manufacture, consume less power, and are lower in weights and bulks.